Issuance of Letter of Intent

 LOIs should be drafted, written and reviewed very carefully by your attorney to state the critical business terms of a commercial real estate sales contract as specifically and in as much detail as possible.
 The LOI should also clearly state that the LOI is intended by the parties to be non-binding and does not create an enforceable agreement in any way.
 Preparing a well-drafted and concise LOI can save the parties time and attorneys’ fees in the negotiation and drafting phase of the commercial real estate sales transaction.

-If you have questions regarding letters of intent in relation to commercial real estate transactions, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based real estate law firm today at (954) 791-0477.
+If you have questions regarding letters of intent in relation to commercial real estate transactions, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based real estate law firm today at (954) 791-0477.